FSAs, HSAs, or HRAs: What's Best for Your Business?

 What is a health reimbursement arrangement?

 A health reimbursement arrangement is an employer-funded plan that supplements health insurance benefits and pays for a range of medical expenses not covered by insurance.
 HRAs are among the most flexible types of employee benefits plans.
-Unlike an HSA, employees cannot contribute to an HRA.
+Unlike an HSA or FSA, employees cannot contribute to an HRA.

 Who is an HRA for?

 An HRA is advantageous for all employees.
-HRAs will reimburse Medicare premiums, and employees can use these funds to cover medical expenses for spouses and dependents.
-It's the most flexible of all the medical savings accounts and doesn't require an HDHP.
+HRAs will reimburse Medicare premiums, and employees can use HRA funds to cover medical expenses for spouses and dependents.
+The HRA is the most flexible of all the medical savings accounts.

-There's also an HRA option that's for businesses under 50 employees.
-This is the qualified small employer health reimbursement arrangement (QSEHRA), and can be used to reimburse employees for qualified medical expenses.
-The cost of their premiums is tax-free when the employer isn't providing medical insurance.
+There's also another HRA option that's for businesses under 50 full-time employees (including full-time-equivalent employees) during the preceding year.
+This is the qualified small employer health reimbursement arrangement (QSEHRA), which can be used to reimburse eligible employees for qualified medical expenses.
+The cost of their premiums can be tax-free when the employer isn't providing medical insurance.
+The maximum amount available under a QSEHRA for any year cannot exceed specified dollar limits.
+For 2022, those limits are $5,450 for self-only coverage and $11,050 for family coverage.
+The discussion below relates to general HRAs and not QSEHRAs.

 Who owns the account?